idibau/cs2bim/README.md

 # cs2bim project description

 The Conference of Cantonal Geoinformation and Cadastral Offices (KGK) has launched a research project Cadastral Surveying Data to Building Information Modelling (CS2BIM).
 The Institute of Virtual Design and Construction and the Institute of Geomatics at the University of Applied Sciences Northwestern Switzerland (FHNW) have developed a service based on open source libraries.
+The service transforms GIS based cadastral survey data with area geometries (2D) to IFC instances with 3D surface geometries.
+The geometry transformation is based on a projection of the 2D geometries onto the digital terrain model.

 The service contains the following major components:
 - Import and processing of Interlis data by the ili2pg components and storage in a PostGIS database.
 The vector data is read from WKT format.
 - Processing of the terrain model data and creation of the resulting 3D surfaces
 - Export of the objects to IFC format using the IfcOpenShell component